How to Use Your Home Equity Loan to Pay Off High-Interest Debt

 Home Equity Loan (HEL)

 While the interest rates may be higher than those of a first mortgage, a home equity loan generally has much lower rates than credit cards or personal loans, and also offers low (or no) fees unlike first mortgages.
 With Discover Home Loans, there are no application, origination, or appraisal fees, and no cash is required at closing.
 A HEL typically has a fixed interest rate so you won’t have to worry about rising rates.
-You pay it back in fixed monthly payments over a period of 10 to 30 years.
+You pay it back in fixed monthly payments generally over a period of 10 to 30 years.
 This approach is especially good if you have a low rate on your underlying first mortgage that you don’t want to give up by using a cash-out refinance.

 Since a Home Equity Line of Credit (HELOC) usually has a variable rate and is designed for withdrawing funds periodically over time, a fixed Home Equity Loan may be a better choice for debt consolidation.